Safeguarding and Child Protection including e-Safety

-Computing in the 21st Century is seen as an essential resource to support learning and teaching, as well as playing an important role in the everyday lives of children, young people and adults.
+Computing in the E.S.T.
+Century is seen as an essential resource to support learning and teaching, as well as playing an important role in the everyday lives of children, young people and adults.
 Consequently, schools need to build in the use of these technologies in order to arm our young people with the skills to access life-long learning and employment.

 Computing Technology covers a wide range of resources including, web-based and mobile learning.
-It is also important to recognize the constant and fast paced evolution of Computing within our society as a whole.
+It is also important to recognise the constant and fast paced evolution of Computing within our society as a whole.
 Currently the internet technologies children and young people are using both inside and outside of the classroom include:

 Email and Instant Messaging